 How You Can Contribute To The Story

-I am trying with this site to recapture the experience of Grunts living along the Ho Chi Minh Trail in 1968-9, as experienced by the Bullets, of the 1/8th Infantry, 4th Infantry Division.
+I started this site to recapture the experience of Grunts living and fighting in the jungles of the Ho Chi Minh Trails in 1968-69, as experienced by the Bullets, of the 1/8th Infantry, 4th Infantry Division.
 I went over a newly commissioned Second Lieutenant, Platoon Leader with B/1/8, third platoon and left after a second tour as a Captain commanding D/1/8.
 Most of this site started from my memories, aided by my letters home to my parents and some after action reports I found on the web.

 Think of it as your last chance to help heal those you served with.
 I found, as I finally came out of my repression and denial of a quarter century, that reading the websites of others who had shared similar experiences, was very healing and therapeutic.
 I found the most solace in the recounting of the most mundane aspects of daily life.
 The stories of leeches, insect repellant, choosing C-rations when the carton was first opened upside down, pineapple slices on top of pound cake to make pineapple upside down cake, stew from the unwanted C-rats, cooked in a steel pot...these were the memories that helped the most.
 The horrors are all to easily remembered in all too vivid detail.
 It is the shared privations and small comforts that took the edge off the horrors for me.
 It is also the memories of my comrades who did not make it back to the land of the big PX.
 I don't EVER, EVER want the world to forget the sacrifices they made for us.
 Join me...lets get the picture in focus for those, who did not go, but may make the decisions that send future generations into the hell of combat.

 If you have enough material to justify it, I may simply setup a page specifically for your materials.
-I have already set up a photo gallery page for "Arkie" and will probably do more pages like that in the future.
 I would like this to be more than just my personal site.
 If you can get the raw information to me, I will gladly edit and put it in an easily readable and viewable format.
 All units of the 4th Infantry, as well as, units who fought with us or supported us are welcome.
 The stories of the family members back home and the effect of the war on them is also desired.
 We all were changed by the war.
 Let's tell future generations the whole story...

 If you can get to this area, I would love to sit on the porch